FourthState/plasma-mvp-rootchain/CONTRIBUTING.md

 Make sure the tests pass:
 1. Start ganache-cli: ``ganache-cli -m=plasma_mvp``
 2. Deploy contract: ``truffle migrate``
-3. Run tests: ``npm test``
+3. Run tests: ``truffle test``

+Create a branch that is named off the feature you are trying to implement.
+See these [guidelines](https://nvie.com/posts/a-successful-git-branching-model/)

 Make your changes.
 Add tests and comment those changes.

-If your tests pass, push to your fork and [submit a pull request](https://github.com/FourthState/plasma-mvp-rootchain/pulls).
+If your tests pass, push to your fork and [submit a pull request](https://github.com/FourthState/plasma-mvp-rootchain/pulls) to the master branch.

 ## Proposals: